Introduction: Paris After Dark

 Dress Code & Etiquette

-Parisians care about appearance, and dress codes matter for certain venues.
-Casual bars and clubs: Smart casual acceptable—nice jeans and a shirt are fine.
-Avoid gym wear, athletic shoes, or very worn clothing.
-Upscale bars and nightclubs: Smart casual to dressy required—dress pants/skirts, nice shoes, and collared shirts or blouses.
-Avoid very casual sandals.
-Cabarets: Dressing up is common and appreciated, though not strictly required.
-Smart casual at minimum.
-Opera and ballet: Dress up if you wish, but smart casual is acceptable.
-Luxury hotel bars: Smart casual minimum; jacket recommended for some venues.
-Many nightclubs have specific dress codes excluding tracksuits, athletic wear, overly casual clothing, and sometimes large backpacks.
+Parisians notice what you’re wearing, and at certain venues it’s the difference between getting in and not.
+Casual bars and clubs: Smart casual is fine, nice jeans and a shirt do the job.
+Skip gym wear, sneakers, and anything visibly worn out.
+Upscale bars and nightclubs: Smart casual to dressy, meaning dress pants or a skirt, decent shoes, a collared shirt or blouse.
+Leave the very casual sandals at the hotel.
+Cabarets: Dressing up is common and appreciated, though not strictly required; smart casual is the floor.
+Opera and ballet: Dress up if you like, but smart casual passes.
+Luxury hotel bars: Smart casual minimum, with a jacket recommended at some.
+Many clubs spell out what’s banned, tracksuits, athletic wear, very casual clothing, and sometimes large backpacks.

 Safety & Security

-Paris nightlife is generally safe, but use common sense as you would in any large city.
-Pickpocketing: The biggest concern in popular nightlife districts, particularly Pigalle.
-Keep valuables secure and don’t openly display expensive belongings.
-Use crossbody bags worn in front of your body rather than backpacks.
-Taxis and transportation: Use official white taxis or ride-sharing apps like Uber rather than unmarked cabs.
-Walking alone: Main streets and neighborhoods are well-lit and busy, making them safe.
-Avoid isolated back streets late at night.
-Drinks: Never leave drinks unattended.
-Watch your drink being prepared in bars.
-If you feel unsafe in any venue, leave.
-Drugs: Be aware that certain clubs may have drug activity.
-This varies by venue, but exercise caution and good judgment.
+Paris nightlife is generally safe; just apply the same sense you would in any big city.
+Pickpocketing: The main risk in the busy nightlife districts, Pigalle especially.
+Keep valuables secure and don’t flash expensive things.
+A crossbody bag worn in front beats a backpack.
+Taxis and transportation: Use official white taxis or apps like Uber, not unmarked cabs.
+Walking alone: The main streets stay well-lit and busy, which keeps them safe; it’s the isolated back streets late at night you want to avoid.
+Drinks: Never leave a drink unattended, and watch it being made at the bar.
+If a place feels off, leave.
+Drugs: Some clubs have drug activity; it varies by venue, so use good judgment.

 Getting Around After Dark